y4250/coding-sample/README.md

 ### `Metrics_hw_R`
 - **Purpose**: R code for solving exercises related to metrics and econometrics homework.
 - **Key Features**: Includes statistical analysis, regression models, and performance metrics.

+### `Metrics Homework`

+- **Purpose**: Stata code for solving exercises related to metrics and econometrics homework.
+-
+- **Key Features**:
+- Demonstrates the Central Limit Theorem (CLT) through simulations.
+- Performs regression analysis with linear and instrumental variable models.
+- Tests and verifies matrix properties in regression contexts.
+- Conducts hypothesis tests, including F-tests, parameter equality, and endogeneity tests.
+- Analyzes panel data with fixed and random effects models and Hausman tests.
+- Calculates and interprets coefficients, predictions, and confidence intervals with robust standard errors.

 ## How to Use